 When we were Beastby, we were still figuring things out.
 We hugged the comfortable wall of video game coverage and wrote content that was very by the books.
 There’s always a place and demand for that kind of thing, but for us, we felt like a single turkey gobbling amongst thousands of others.

-We will not report news.
+We will not report news, in the traditional sense anyway.
 We do not want to regurgitate the same information, and we’d much rather have an interesting opinion or feature about that news.
 “What does this news mean?”
 “What effect will this have on the industry or the gamer?”
 “Did you see that trailer?
 It was incredible!”

 Twitter is our platform to share news and interesting things with you.
 We don’t want to waste your time, so we aim to inform you with a link, an image and 140 characters instead.